BHoM/documentation/docs/Contributing/Development FAQ/Templates.md

 To get visual studio to detect the templates follow these steps:

-1. Download the template zip files from the links above.
+1. Download the template zip files from [here](https://github.com/BHoM/documentation/tree/master/templates/Engine%20method%20templates).
 1. Place the files in the visual studio templates folder.
 This will generally be:
    1. C:\Users\ _USERNAME_ \OneDrive\Documents\ _VISUAL STUDIO VERSION_ \Templates\ProjectTemplates\Visual C# for any _project template_ like the BHoM Adapter Template.
    1. C:\Users\ _USERNAME_ \OneDrive\Documents\ _VISUAL STUDIO VERSION_ \Templates\ItemTemplates\Visual C# for any _item template_ like Engine method templates.